 Lasqueti Island ER: This 201-hectare Ecological Reserve protects a shoreline forest of one of BC’s largest populations of seaside junipers.
 You can find this ER on the south shore of Lasqueti Island.

-Lower Tsitka River PP: This extremely remote black bear and salmon habitat area is located 20 km east of Woss.
+Lower Tsitka River PP: This remote black bear and salmon habitat area is 20 km east of Woss.
 Very few people visit this 3,745-hectare park, as it’s only accessible via rough and unmarked logging roads.

 Boat Only Parks